Kaystevee/Data-Professional-Survey/README.md

 **Data import**
 * Downloaded the dataset, had an overview of the CSV file on Excel, and imported the Dataset to Power BI **Data cleaning**
-* Deleted empty  and non-used columns.
+* Deleted empty  and non-used columns

 **Create Desired demographics**
 * in column (Which Title Best Fits Your Current Role) 'Split column' 'By Delimiter' using 'Custom' '(' 'split at' 'left-most Delimiter' 'OK'.
 This is done so as to create a separate column  to have the  desired demographics, And then delete the new column.
 * Repeat the previous step in column (What Industry do you work in)